ucsd-cse131/sp22/faq.md

+---
+title: Troubleshooting FAQ
+headerImg: sea.jpg
+---

-# Troubleshooting FAQ by Aidan Denlinger
+# Troubleshooting FAQ (by Aidan Denlinger)

 Here's a collection of troubleshooting instructions and threads.
 Please try the instructions in here before making a new piazza